TheArturthur/CoppermindScraper/Cosmere/Tin.md

 ## Feruchemical Use
 A tin [[Ferring\|Ferring]] is known as a **Windwhisperer**.
 Tin is used to store sensitivity of senses.
 One sense may be stored each in a tinmind and a different tinmind must be used for each sense.
 Unlike an Allomancer burning tin, it does not allow a Windwhisperer to see things that would be otherwise unobservable; instead, it compounds the potency of their senses currently available.
 While storing senses, those senses become weaker.
 For example, [[Sazed\|Sazed]] wore glasses while storing eyesight.
 Tapping sight causes the edge of the Windwhisperer's vision to blur, and sacrifices immediate field of vision in favor of a more distant, binocular view.
 Tapping too much sight can induce nausea.
-Storing sense of smell dilutes a Windwhisperer's sense of taste.
+Storing sense of smell decreases a Windwhisperer's perception of flavor, since much of the flavor of most foods comes from their scent.
 It is possible for a Windwhisperer to store more than the five traditional senses in a tinmind.
 An example of this would be the ability to feel pain.
 It might be possible to store Allomantically granted senses like [[Bronze\|bronze]] sense.
 Creatures with other senses can create tinminds for those senses as well as the standard five.
 For instance, a platypus Feruchemist could create an electric field sense tinmind.